-Independent auditors' report to the members of Holmes Funding Limited (continued)
+Independent auditors' report to the members of Fosse Funding (No.1) Limited (continued)

-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the transaction documents, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journal entries.
 Audit procedures performed by the engagement team included:

-- Making inquiries with management and those charged with governance in relation to known or suspected instances of noncompliance with laws and regulations and fraud - Evaluating the business rationale for any significant transactions that are unusual or outside the scope of business - Testing journal entries to supporting documentation using risk-based criteria
+- Making inquiries with management and those charged with governance in relation to known or suspected instances of noncompliance with laws and regulations and fraud - · Evaluating the business rationale for any significant transactions that are unusual or outside the scope of business; and - Testing journal entries to supporting documentation using risk-based criteria.